Tau-bench

 FAQ

-Common questions about Tau-bench
+Common questions about the Tau-bench benchmark and leaderboard.

 τ-bench: A benchmark for tool-agent-user interaction in real-world domains.
 Tests language agents' ability to interact with users and follow domain-specific rules through dynamic conversations using API tools and policy guidelines across retail and airline domains.
 Evaluates consistency and reliability of agent behavior over multiple trials.